Gingivitis in Children: Causes, Prevention & Treatment

 Summary

 Gingivitis is the mildest form of gum disease and can affect children, adolescents, and adults.
-There are many contributing factors to childhood and adolescent gingivitis, but poor oral hygiene is the most significant.
+Many factors contribute to childhood and adolescent gingivitis, but poor oral hygiene is the most significant.

 Another major factor is puberty.
 As children enter puberty, changing hormones can make their gums more sensitive to plaque and food debris.